MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/using-ado-with-microsoft-visual-basic.md

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Referencing the ADO Library
-Creating ADO Objects in Visual Basic
-Dim
-CreateObject
-Handling Events
-Visual Basic Examples

 Setting up an ADO project and writing ADO code is similar whether you use Visual Basic or Visual Basic for Applications.
 This topic addresses using ADO with both Visual Basic and Visual Basic for Applications and notes any differences.

 ## Referencing the ADO Library